jhpyle/docassemble/_docs/admin.md

 embeds an "OAuth" authentication code.
 These URLs can be used in the "Github URL" field of "Package Management."

-There is a checkbox labeled "Use pip cache."
-It is checked by default.
-You might it helpful to uncheck this checkbox if you are installing and re-installing the same package from [PyPI] repeatedly over a short period of time.
-If the checkbox is unchecked, then `pip` runs with the `--no-cache-dir` option, which means that `pip` will always go onto the internet to retrieve a new version of a package instead of looking in its cache.

 ### <a name="update"></a>Update or uninstall an existing package

 In this part of the "Package Management" screen, you can see a list of